laravel/docs/upgrade.md

 		return 'remember_token';
 	}

-All existing "remember me" sessions will be invalidated by this change, so all users will be forced to re-authenticate with your application.
+> **Note:** All existing "remember me" sessions will be invalidated by this change, so all users will be forced to re-authenticate with your application.

 ### Package Maintainers